 Senate poised to consider $250B business loan bill

-The Senate is poised to take up an emergency relief bill Thursday that adds $250 billion in loans for small businesses that the Trump administration seeks, while Democrats want more funds for hospitals, states and cities and food for low-income families.
+The Senate is poised to take up an emergency relief bill Thursday that adds $250 billion in loans for small businesses that the Trump administration seeks.

 WASHINGTON — The Senate is poised to take up an interim relief bill Thursday that adds $250 billion in loans for small businesses sought by the Trump administration, while Democrats want more food for low-income families as well as funds for hospitals, states and cities.